determined-ai/determined/docs/model-dev-guide/api-guides/apis-howto/api-core-ug.rst

 Core API Profiler
 =================

-Core API comes with profiling functionality that tracks system metrics throughout the training run.
-These metrics are recorded at specified intervals to the master and can be viewed in the Web UI under your experiment's "Profiling" tab.
+The Core API includes a profiling feature that monitors and records system metrics during the training run.
+These metrics are recorded at specified intervals and sent to the master, allowing you to view them in the "Profiling" tab of your experiment in the WebUI.

 Use ``core_context.profiler`` to interact with the Core API profiler.
 It can be toggled on or off by calling ``core_context.profiler.on()`` and ``core_context.profiler.off()``.